therealhalonen/PhishSticks/digispark/digispark_ransomware/README.md

 	- Working Dir:
 		- `$env:UserProfile//PATH_TO_THE\\\`
 - Upload to Digispark
+- Make a directory named `TestDirz338` in the User-directory of the target machine.
+The directory name IS case sensitive and the directory needs to be in the correct directory for the ransomware to work.
-- Plug in to victim machine
+- Plug the Digispark in to the target machine
 - **PROFIT!**

 ---